 Don’t register at the last minute:

-Even though your wedding may seem far away, get ahead of the curve by starting your registry early shortly after you get engaged.
-“Start with one room at a time in the house and make a list that appeases both bride and groom,” she says.
+Even though your wedding may seem far away, get ahead of the curve by starting your registry shortly after you get engaged.
+“Start with one room at a time in the house and make a list that works for you and your partner,” she says.

 Register for items at all different price points: